mbeale/timeseriesql-appoptics/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project add AppOptics as a backend for the TimeSeriesQL ecosystem.
+This project adds AppOptics as a backend for the TimeSeriesQL ecosystem.

 ### Built With